Golden Town

 To access Golden Town from shahrah-e-faisal you need to pass through railway crossing known as Wireless Gate.
-As you enter wireless gate you can find Bab-e-Shamsi Masjid on your right, as you cross the masjid you enter into Golden Town, on the right side of the same road there is Shamsi Society.
+As you enter wireless gate you can find Bab-e-Shamsi Masjid on your right and Star Hospital and different Banks on your Left, as you cross the masjid you enter into Golden Town, on the right side of the same road there is Shamsi Society.

 The town approximately houses 2000-3000 families of different sizes and different ethnicity, as being the part of Cosmopolitan City Karachi.
 The town is not house of one political party, all parties have representation.